LIFE STORY

 I had my day in court with the story of how my son had spent two years at a top high-school studying chemistry without being allowed even once to use the school science laboratory.

-(They were told they could learn everything needed for top university entrance exams by memorising the textbooks.)
+(The students were told they could learn everything needed for top university entrance exams by memorising the textbooks.)

 But few other than the sensitive and intelligent Obuchi seemed to take in what I had to say.